Tuition Assistance Program (TAP)

 - not exceed the income limitations established for the program;

-- enroll as a full-time student taking twelve or more credits applicable toward the degree program (official declared first or second major) and DEC or SBC requirements, per semester to receive TAP or NYS Scholarships; Student must earn a letter grade in the course; student cannot G/P/NC or withdraw from a course that is considered to be a part of these 12 credits;
+- enroll as a full-time student taking twelve or more credits applicable toward the degree program, Primary Major, DEC or SBC requirements, per semester to receive TAP or NYS Scholarships; Student must earn a letter grade in the course; student cannot G/P/NC or withdraw from a course that is considered to be a part of these 12 credits;

-- Graduated from a New York High School, GED Diploma is acceptable, have an Associates Degree from a United States College, or take and pass an Ability to Benefit Exam;
+- Graduated from a New York High School, GED Diploma is acceptable, or take and pass an Ability to Benefit Exam;

 To receive state-sponsored grants or scholarships, the student must be in good academic